macieklamberski/frontkit/README.md

 ## Structure

-Below is tree with directories structure for a typical project. `fonts`, `images`, `sprites`, `icons` and `media` directories are not present in the repository as they not always used in every project.
+Below is tree with directories structure for a typical project. `fonts`, `images`, `icons` and `media` directories are not present in the repository as they not always used in every project.
 If your project has any of them - just create corresponding directory.

 ```bash
 .